Benrobo/nexusai/README.md

 cd packages/tg-bot && yarn
 ```

+Run `prisma generate` to generate the prisma client.

 Then create a `.env` file in the root directory and add the following environment variables:

 ```bash